boschsensortec/COINES/doc/docs/quickstart/cross_compiling_and_downloading_example_to_application_board_microcontroller.md

 # Cross compiling and downloading example to Application Board's microcontroller

-1. Make sure that [GNU Embedded Toolchain for ARM](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads) is installed on your PC and added to evironmental variable `PATH`
+1. Make sure that [GNU Embedded Toolchain for ARM](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads) is installed on your PC and added to evironmental variable `PATH`.
 2. Connect the Application board via USB, with the sensor shuttle board mounted.
 3. Open the command prompt or the terminal.
 4. Use the command `cd` to go to the directory where the example that is to be built is located.